 Current Cash Debt Coverage Ratio

-It shows the company’s relation to the operating cash flow received during an accounting period with the current liabilities it needs to clear.
+The current cash debt coverage ratio is a liquidity ratio that measures the efficiency of an entity’s cash management.
+It ratio shows a company’s relation to the operating cash flow received during an accounting period with the current liabilities it needs to clear.

-In other words, current cash debt coverage ratio, as the name suggests, measures the entity’s ability to pay off its current debts with the operating cash inflow it is able to receive during an accounting period.
+In other words, the current cash debt coverage ratio measures the entity’s ability to pay off its debts with the operating cash inflow it receives during an accounting period.

-Current cash debt coverage ratio is calculated by extracting the net cash flow from operating activities from the Statement of Cash flow and then, dividing it by average liabilities of the company.
+Calculate the current cash debt coverage ratio by extracting the net cash flow from operating activities from the cash flow statement and dividing it by the company’s average liabilities.

-Similarly, a current cash debt coverage ratio is a quantitative value used to gauge the liquidity of a company.
-It gets classified under the head of liquidity ratios as it is used to determine the entity’s ability to cover its current accrued expenses (that are due in the next 12 months) with the cash flow received from its primary business activities.
+The ratio, classified under the head of liquidity ratios, ascertains the entity’s ability to cover its current accrued expenses (due in the next 12 months) with the cash flow received from its primary business activities.

-A current cash debt coverage ratio is crucial to investors or potential investors to judge the solvency of an entity.
-It gives away two potential facts about the company’s cash management:
+The current cash debt coverage ratio plays a crucial role in allowing investors or potential investors to judge the solvency of an entity.
+The ratio gives away two facts about the company’s cash management:

-- Does it generate enough cash from its operations to continue business?
+- Does it generate enough cash from its operations to continue the business?

 - Does it generate enough cash from its operations to pay timely dividends?

-In terms of business, liquidity is more essential than generating profits to continue day-to-day activities.
-There are enough examples out there in the world to testify that a business usually shuts down due to liquidity crisis more than low or no generation of profits.
+In terms of business, liquidity does more than generate profits to continue day-to-day activities.
+A business usually shuts down due to a liquidity crisis rather than low or no generation of profits.

-The ultimate purpose of a current cash debt coverage ratio is to identify whether the company can cover its debt with the current operating cash flow generation or not.
+The ultimate purpose of a current cash debt coverage ratio involves identifying whether or not the company can cover its debt with the current operating cash flow generation.

-Similarly, a low amount of net cash flow from operating activities resulting in a cash debt coverage ratio of less than 1 is an indication of low liquidity in a firm.
-This means that the business is unable to pay off its current debts since it isn’t even generating enough cash flow to begin with.
+Similarly, a low net cash flow from operating activities resulting in a cash debt coverage ratio of less than 1 indicates low liquidity.
+Such a situation means that the business cannot pay off its current debts since it cannot generate enough cash flow.

-Apply the given figures to current cash debt coverage ratio
+- Apply the given figures to the current cash debt coverage ratio

-From the above example, it can be concluded that company ABC is liquid enough to cover its current debts conveniently with the annual cash generation from operating activities.
-It doesn’t need to acquire loans or apply for other forms of credit to clear its debts on time and is doing just fine as an entity.
+The above example indicates that company ABC is liquid enough to cover its current debts conveniently with the annual cash generation from operating activities.
+The company does not need to acquire loans or apply for other forms of credit to clear its debts on time.

-The one thing that stands the current cash debt coverage ratio out from its other fellow liquidity ratios is that it calculates the ratio on the basis of average current liabilities.
-Instead of taking just one aspect of a year, it accounts for the past and future performance, both, of an entity in terms of making debt payments.
+A significant aspect of the current cash debt coverage ratio is its ability to calculate the ratio based on average current liabilities.
+Instead of considering just one aspect of a year, it accounts for the entity’s past and future performance in terms of making debt payments.

-This allows investors to identify both the factors clearly, the firm’s ability to pay dividends on time and a forecast of the firm’s future liquidity position as well.
+This approach allows investors to identify both the factors clearly, the firm’s ability to pay dividends on time, and forecast the firm’s future liquidity position as well.